 How long would I mentor for?

-- Typically, mentor matches lasts for one year.
+- Typically, mentor matches lasts for 6 months.

 What if the relationship doesn’t work out?